w3cj/w3cj/README.md

 I'm CJ.

-I am a Full Stack Developer 🥞, Educator 🏫, and Maker 🛠 based in the Denver 🏔 area.
+I am a Software Developer, Educator, and Maker based in the Denver area.

 I run the YouTube and Twitch channel Coding Garden.